ELF-Lab/OjibweMorph/Spreadsheets/README.md

 ## Organization

-This folder contains the verb paradigm spreadsheets used to create and validate the BorderLakesMorph FST for morphological production and parsing.
+This folder (Spreadsheets) currently contains the verb paradigm spreadsheets used to build and validate the BorderLakesMorph FST for morphological production and parsing.
+This will be expanded to include nominal morphology as well.

-### Descripton of Tags
+### Descripton of Tags (Verbs)

 All spreadsheets contain the following columns: